nickthecoder/eplayground/multiplexer/README.md

 ## Soldering Notes

-The Master module doesn't need the "Prev" angled header pins to the north (I2).
+The Master module doesn't need the "Prev Input" angled header pins to the north (I2).

-The slave modules doesn't need "Input" (I1), "Select" (H1), "Choice" (J1) or the 74xx595 (U1).
+The slave modules doesn't need "Master Input" (I1), "Select" (J1), "Choice" (J2) or the 74xx595 (U1).

 The "Prev" and "Next" angled headers don't use pin 12, so I suggest using only 11 pins, which will make it clear that theses connections are not the standard eplayground 12 pin connections.